ignotaC/smallsoft/README.md

             play event loop and *z* is time between every event record replaying.

-8. wh_frktcp - Program sets up chosen ammoun of
-               processess that will run an internet
-               command using tcp.
-It will use torsocks all times.
-So we keep privacy.
-               This mean you need to install torsocks.
-               Program will guide you how to use it.
+8. wh_frktcp - This program is removed.
+Something else will jump here.
+Later than sooner.
+And better.

 9. wh_inchttpext - this program is removed.
 Something else will jump in here soon

-10. wh_httpext - In general it's a string extractor form a file.
+10. strext - In general it's a string extractor form a file.
              It has three basic commands.
 Pass to pass file untill a string is met.
 Cut that find strings in line and outputs on stdout string between them. last command is loop.
 It will loop for ever last command.
 Only has sens to use after cut command.
              Ofc loop will end with eof at stdin.
-If you

-                 don't pass any command *help prompt* will appear.
+Pass nothing and help will be printed.

 11. linsaftrdiff - You pass two file names.
 Program prints on stdout all lines of first passed file after first different line is met in other file.